Disclaimer

 1.

 L-Methionine, 1-2 grams / day.
-This is the single best way to protect yourself from nerve damage.
+This is the primary supplement shown to delay nitrous nerve damage for active users.

 4. Folate.
-If you are not actively using nitrous, choose 800 - 1000 mcg / day of Methylfolate.
+If you're not actively using nitrous, choose 800 - 1000 mcg / day of Methylfolate.
 If you are still actively using, methyfolate is ineffective, and you should instead take

 Folinic Acid, 10-15 mg / day.